rhugonnet/dem_error_study/README.md

 conda env create -f environment.yml
 ```

-*Note: Due to continuous development changes, xDEM is here set to v0.0.6 to exactly reproduce the processing steps as in the paper.*
+*Note: Due to continuous development changes, xDEM is set to v0.0.6 in the environment file to exactly reproduce the
+processing steps of the paper.*

 ### How to use